Note: This post was updated in February 2023.

 But many eCommerce businesses don’t have a specific approach when it comes to mobile users, aside from reducing mobile bids — which can be a wasteful approach.

-This is much more successful than simply adjusting bids on mobile or desktop.
-It’s a more holistic and strategic approach to optimizing for the customer’s device at that moment — and for the entirety of the customer’s journey.
+In other words, optimizing for device isn’t just adjusting bids on mobile or desktop.
+It requires a more holistic and strategic approach to optimizing for the customer’s device at that moment — and for the entirety of the customer’s journey.

 5. Discover Seasonal Opportunities and Bid Aggressively

-If your business operates in a very seasonal industry, it’s crucial to keep time of year in mind and bid on products/product groups within the tiered structure accordingly.
+If your business operates in a very seasonal industry, it’s crucial to keep time of year in mind and to bid on products/product groups accordingly.

-For example, you should bid higher on flip-flops in the summer and snow boots in the winter — but keep your tiers the same, no matter the season.
+For example, you should bid higher on flip-flops in the summer and snow boots in the winter.
 By bidding higher on the best-converting products in summer, you can maximize ROAS during these peak months when there’s a bigger search demand.

 Take one of our wholesale retailers as an example.
 They operate in the back-to-school vertical, so understandably they get peak traffic ahead of the new school year.
 We ensure we’re visible during periods of high-search activity, whilst ensuring the budget for the year isn’t exhausted.